-- At 8:37, Gary explains some helpful things to remember when working with Materialized Views, such as how the background updating process works, and how this affects performance.
+- At 8:37, Gary explains some helpful things to remember, such as how the background updating process works, and how this affects performance.

-- At 10:39, Gary discusses a caveat to using Materialized Views — specifically: why you shouldn’t use Materialized Views when you have low cardinality.
+- At 10:39, Gary discusses a caveat — specifically: why you shouldn’t use Materialized Views when you have low cardinality.
 He also suggests that Materialized Views work particularly well with insert-only data.

 The music in the video is “Modulation of the Spirit,” by Little Glass Men.
 It’s available under a CC by 3.0 US Creative Commons License.